Menu

 Good to know:

 You can file a tax return even if you have no income.
-This will allow you, for example, to receive a refund of taxes or a refund for childcare expenses.
-Your spouse may also receive a higher tax return.
-In addition, you can file your return even if you are no longer in Canada.
-This is the case, for example, of students and temporary workers.
+This allows you, for example, to receive a tax refund or reimbursement for your child care expenses.
+You must also file a tax return to qualify for the Canada Child Benefit, the Goods and Services Tax/Harmonized Sales Tax (GST/HST) credit, and benefits from provincial and territorial programs.
+Finally, your spouse might also receive a larger tax refund.
+Additionally, you can file your return even if you are no longer in Canada.
+This is the case, for example, for students and temporary workers.

 Good to know: